vsraptor/pse/README.md

 > pip install flask-bootstrap
 ```

-#### url.lst
+#### Create url.lst file.

-Next either create manually url.lst file in data directory or generate one using bin/bm2urls.py.
+Next either create manually url.lst file in the data directory or generate one using bin/bm2urls.py.
 Btw url.lst is simply list of URLs.
+(This repo contains one just for tests, but better generate your own
+once you have the app running)

 #### Create the index

 Now you have to run the indexer to create the tfidf index matrices.
+This will go trough the list of URLs, fetch the pages and create index, which later
+you will use to do the searches.

 ```
 > cd bin